 Disclaimer: The beautiful story of Naruto belongs to Kishimoto, as do all his characters.
 Naasica is the only character that belongs to me.

-Warning: All warnings were addressed at the bottom of the first chapter.
+Warning: All warnings were addressed at the bottom of the second chapter.

 "Some men just want to watch the world burn."

 "Check," Grandmother said, smiling coyly.
 I huffed at her, my cheeks puffing out and turning red in embarrassment.
 Grandmother giggled, her long wrinkly fingers stretching out and patting my cheek affectionately.

 I looked back down at the board, my bottom lip sticking out as I fumed in thoughtful silence.
 It was annoying that she had managed to corner me so easily.
 I had played chess frequently in my past life, and rarely lost.
 Shogi wasn't so different from chess - it was just another form of chess with slightly changed rules.

 When an idea came to me, I moved my pieces accordingly.